 Early intervention had such an impact on our lives.
 We saw such improvement in our daughter’s ability to communicate as well huge improvements in her physical strength and coordination.
 We received support and encouragement at a time when we were unsure of how to best help our daughter.
 Our therapists trained us not only in how to implement the exercises they were using to strengthen our daughter’s body and mind, but they also helped us come up with some discipline strategies that you don’t see in parenting manuals.

 Looking back, I realize those years of early intervention were priceless.
-Because of the early intervention our daughter received, she achieved milestones I believe she would not have achieved for years later if she had not received early intervention.
+We dealt with a lack of diagnosis for our special needs child for a long time.
+However, because of the early intervention our daughter received, she achieved milestones I believe she would not have achieved for years later if she had not received early intervention.

 In the years since, we have had some family members and friends whose children would have benefited from early intervention.
 While it was a touchy subject to approach with them, I was glad I chose to tell them about our early intervention experience.
 Some of them chose to learn about early intervention for their children while others did not.
 Those who did were very glad that they did.
 I strongly encourage any parent who is concerned about their child’s development to get a hold of a good pediatrician and find out about early intervention.